Skip to main content

 Knowing your credit card application eligibility

 The first thing you should think about before trying to change your card (or apply for a new one) is whether you’re eligible.
-Several factors play into eligibility, including credit score, credit rating, employment status, and income.
+Several factors, including credit score, credit rating, employment status, and income, contribute to your eligibility.

-While having an application denied won’t have a major effect on your credit, you could lose a few points if the provider decides to conduct a credit inquiry, so it’s best not to risk that unless you’re sure you’ll be approved.
+While a denied application won’t have a major effect on your credit, a credit inquiry by the provider could lead to a minor score decrease.
+So it’s best not to risk that unless you’re sure you’ll be approved.
 Checking your own credit score won’t have a negative impact, so you’ll want to have an up-to-date picture of what your credit looks like before applying for a card.
-In general, you’ll want a credit score of at least 660 to be eligible for most cards, and a score of at least 725 if you’ve got your eye on a higher-tier card.
+Generally, most cards require a credit score of at least 660 for eligibility, while a higher-tier card might require a score of at least 725.

-Likewise, employment status and income are also important.
-Some cards require a minimum yearly income, so it’s best to check if you qualify before starting the application process.
+Likewise, your employment status and income are important.
+Some cards require a minimum annual income, so it’s best to check your qualification prior to starting the application process.

-Thankfully, using Ratehub’s credit card table, you can gauge your likelihood of approval by answering a few short questions.
+Thankfully, Ratehub’s CardFinder offers a convenient way to understand your approval likelihood by answering a few short questions.

-How your credit score impacts your credit card approval
+Understanding the impact of your credit score on credit card approval

 Does upgrading your card or applying for a new one hurt your credit score?
-The short answer is: possibly, depending on your situation.
-Around 30% of your credit score comes from something called credit utilization, which represents the amount of credit you have vs. the amount you use.
-Your credit utilization should be no higher than 30%, so if you’ve got a credit limit of $6000, you don’t want to use any more than $1800 before you pay off your balance.
+The short answer is: it's possible, depending on your situation.
+Around 30% of your credit score is influenced by credit utilization, which represents the amount of credit you have vs. the amount you use.
+Your credit utilization should be no higher than 30%.
+For example, if your credit limit is $6000, try not to exceed $1800 before paying your balance.
 Providing your spending doesn’t increase above that threshold, having a higher credit limit will bump up your credit score.
-Conversely, if you’re downgrading to a card with a lower limit, you’ll be running the risk of lowering your credit score if you’re not reigning back your spending to match.
+Conversely, if you’re downgrading to a card with a lower limit, you’ll be running the risk of lowering your credit score if your spending isn't adjusted accordingly.

-Will having multiple credit cards damage your credit score?
-No, but it won’t necessarily help, either.
+Does holding multiple credit card harm your credit score?
+No, but it won’t necessarily help either.
 It all depends on how you use them.
 Good habits like paying your statement on time and keeping a healthy credit utilization ratio have a much greater effect on your credit score than the amount of cards you have.

 What you need to know about credit card interest

 Interest is one of the biggest factors to consider when choosing a new card, especially if you’re someone who tends to carry a monthly balance.
 If you’re not paying off your card in full every billing period, a higher interest rate can quickly put you in the weeds.
-Paying off more interest than principal will only yield higher levels of debt, so choose a card with an interest rate that’s going to work for you.
+Prioritize cards with favourable interest rates to steer clear of accruing more interest than principle.

 Worried about paying off your balance each month?
-A high-interest credit card could cost you hundreds, if not thousands of dollars, so you may want to consider a low-interest card.
-Their rewards may be skimpy, but if you’re more interested in avoiding debt than collecting points, it’s the right way to go.
-In addition, many providers offer a promotional low interest rate.
-These can work to your benefit if you can use it to pay off your balances before the regular rate kicks in, but you need to have a solid payment plan going in.
+A high-interest credit card could cost you hundreds if not thousands of dollars.
+In this case, a low-interest card could be best.
+While their rewards may be modest, prioritizing paying off debt over collecting points is the right way to go.
+Promotional low interest rates are common, but ensure you have a solid payment plan in place to make the most of them.
 Read the fine print or call the provider to find out how long the promotional period lasts, and what the normal interest rate will be once that ends.

 Pay attention to credit card fees

-The annual fee you’ll want to pay on your new credit card depends on your income level and expected card usage.
-While higher fees will reap better rewards, there’s no use spending $120 on average if you have a bad habit of missing payments or are trying to get out of debt.
-Instead, get a no-fee credit card.
-Your rewards will come from being debt-free.
+The annual fee for your new card depends on your income level and expected card usage.
+While higher fees will reap better rewards, there’s no use spending $120 on average if you have a history of missed payments or are trying to get out of debt.
+Opt for a no-fee credit card instead.

-If you’re a frequent user, however, rewards cards have a lot to offer.
-Just expect a more substantial annual fee if you’re interested in high-end perks.
+If you’re a frequent user, however, rewards cards offer considerable benefits.
+Expect a more substantial annual fee for access to premium perks.
 A savvy shopper will look for big sign-up bonuses as part of the package deal.

 Rewards credit cards are great (but with a caveat)

-When it comes to rewards cards, there are three types to choose from - loyalty points (eg. Aeroplan, Air Miles, Marriot Bonvoy), cash back (which gives you a % of your money back depending on where and how much you spend), and travel (allowing you to redeem points towards airline tickets).
+When it comes to rewards cards, there are three types to choose from - loyalty points (eg. Aeroplan, Air Miles, Marriot Bonvoy), cash back (providing a percentage of your spending back), and travel (allowing you to redeem points towards airline tickets).

-However, these cards also come with an annual fee and a higher interest rate (usually around 19.99%), so if you’re not planning on paying off your balance in full every month, you could find yourself stuck in a situation where the cost outweighs the perks.
+However, these cards also come with an annual fee and a higher interest rate (usually around 19.99%).
+If you don't plan on paying your balance in full every month, the costs might outweigh the perks.

-If you’re switching between two cards with the same rewards structure (ie. a cash back card that gives you 1% to a cash back card that gives you 3% back) you should be able to hold on to your existing rewards.
+When switching between rewards cards, call your provider ahead of time and ask them what will happen to your existing rewards.
+If you’re switching between two cards with the same rewards structure (e.g., . upgrading from a 1% cash back to a 3% cash back card), you should be able to hold on to your existing rewards.

 But if you’re switching from a cash back card to a travel card, call your provider and get a straight answer about what will happen to those rewards going forward.
 To find the best rewards card for you, use our rewards calculator to compare.